-The aquatic species behavior analysis can be done using support vector machine (SVM) and deep convolutional neural networks (DCNNs) to classify fishes' sexes based on caudal fin color and appearance texture of the fish (Hosseini et al., 2019).
-On another approach, Xia et al. (2018) used computer vision and deep learning to conduct aquatic toxic analysis by monitoring fish behavior.
-Their model had successfully gathered sufficient detailed behavioral data for toxicity prediction of the fish-enclosed system (Xia et al., 2018).
-O'Donncha et al. (2021) developed a novel analysis of hydroacoustic datasets employing automated machine learning tools.
+The aquatic species behavior analysis can be done using support vector machine (SVM) and deep convolutional neural networks (DCNNs) to classify fishes' sexes based on caudal fin color and appearance texture of the fish [17].
+On another approach, Xia et al. [18] used computer vision and deep learning to conduct aquatic toxic analysis by monitoring fish behavior.
+Their model had successfully gathered sufficient detailed behavioral data for toxicity prediction of the fish-enclosed system [18].
+O'Donncha et al. [19] developed a novel analysis of hydroacoustic datasets employing automated machine learning tools.
 One major advantage of this approach is that it allows high-quality models that are specific to the data at hand to be trained even in the absence of data science expertise.
-High-density measurements of fish behavior such as lice count, gill status, and mortalities were enabled via this approach (O'Donncha et al., 2021).
-They plan to further improve the accuracy of their measurements via the detection of group vertical movement patterns, fish tags to conduct individual fish surveillance, as well as to capture individual fish movement in three dimensions (O'Donncha et al., 2021).
+High-density measurements of fish behavior such as lice count, gill status, and mortalities were enabled via this approach [19].
+They plan to further improve the accuracy of their measurements via the detection of group vertical movement patterns, fish tags to conduct individual fish surveillance, as well as to capture individual fish movement in three dimensions [19].

-For the detection of fish disease and diagnosis using artificial intelligence, Ahmed et al. (2022) used image-based machine learning approach namely SVM with kernel function on salmon fishes.
+For the detection of fish disease and diagnosis using artificial intelligence, Ahmed et al. [20] used image-based machine learning approach namely SVM with kernel function on salmon fishes.
 Their model has achieved 91.42% (with augmentation) and 94.12% (without augmentation) accuracy, respectively.
-They plan to further improve the accuracy of the system with the coupling of real-life IoT device in the future (Ahmed et al., 2022).
-Darapaneni et al. (2022) have also developed an AI-based disease detection system that are capable of optical surveillance of the farmed fishes, detection of disease onset, as well as instant alert to stakeholders with minimum time lag.
-This system allows for all the stakeholders to react immediately to initiate remedial actions to curb the disease spread real time (Darapaneni et al., 2022).
+They plan to further improve the accuracy of the system with the coupling of real-life IoT device in the future [20].
+Darapaneni et al. [21] have also developed an AI-based disease detection system that are capable of optical surveillance of the farmed fishes, detection of disease onset, as well as instant alert to stakeholders with minimum time lag.
+This system allows for all the stakeholders to react immediately to initiate remedial actions to curb the disease spread real time [21].